chrisfrank/rack-reducer/README.md

   end
 ```

 Rack::Reducer lets you chain filters elegantly, whether you're chaining two
 filters or twenty.
-You can use it in your choice of two styles.
+You can use it by extending it in your models, or by

-### Rack::Reducer, mixin-style
+calling it as a function.

+### Cleaned up by extending Rack::Reducer
 Call `Model.reduce(params)` in your controllers:

 ```ruby